ismo-karkkainen/specificjson/README.md

 Likewise "Value.accessor" is used as parameter to Write where accessor is the given expression.
 If you use the template, then this is the member name.

-Integer types std::(u)intN_t where N is 8, 16, 32, or 64 cover the fundamental
+Integer types std::(u)intN_t where N is 8, 16, 32, or 64, cover the fundamental
 types that are used in typedefs in the cstdint header.
 Hence int most likely works but long might not.
-I am making the assumption that if you do not in particular care about the sizes, you use int and otherwise pick a type that has the needed number of bits.
+I am making the assumption that if you do not care about the sizes, you use int and otherwise explicitly pick a type that has the needed number of bits.

 ## Limitations

 Input is expected to be a JSON object.

-If you have an array or scalar, you have to provide the typedefs yourself.
+If you have an array, you have to provide the typedefs for the classes yourself.
+A workable short-cut might be to specify an object with array value with desired elements and use parser and value classes for that array instead of the object.

+Scalars can be parsed by calling the appropriate parser class method directly.
+Although you can directly use the same standard functions that specificjson uses internally.

 # License